 There are for distinct galleries to explore in the exhibition.
 Let's go through them each in turn:

 A Scribe's Tale

-The chief treasure of the Library collection is the 12th century Winchester Bible, a richly illuminated book, which stands as one of the finest medieval manuscripts still in existence.
+The chief treasure of the exhibition is the 12th-century Winchester Bible, a richly illuminated book, which stands as one of the finest medieval manuscripts still in existence.
 The Bible took over 20 years for a team of artists to illustrate, though it seems that a single scribe was responsible for copying the text.
-Another treasure is the Shaftesbury Bowl, the only extant example of Saxon glasswok in England.
-There are several fragments of carving from the 15th century Great Screen, including a Madonna and Child and a figure of God the Father.